 NaviPac 4.5 has an improved user interface and completely new NaviPac features such as remote control, confinement zones and real-time data cleaning.
 In addition, you will find several features from version 3 have been implemented in their expanded and improved forms, including rig move & tug management, exclusion zones and 2D seismic operations.

 It has been possible to run onshore monitoring since the first version of NaviPac 3 – and in version 4.5 we introduce the final step – taking control from shore via Remote Supervision.
-Stay tuned for more info on this feature coming to the EIVA log in January.
+Learn more about the remote control features implemented.

 In the upper left corner, you can see that Supervisor is selected, meaning that control is taken onshore

 Implementing Rig move and tug management in NaviPac 4.5 is the final big step in the transition from NaviPac generation 3 to 4.
 With this functionality, generation 4 is complete.
-More info on this feature to come on the EIVA log in January.
+More info on this feature.

 Control anchor placement and drop with Rig move and tug management

 While previous versions of NaviPac have required data cleaning to be done manually after data collection is complete, in NaviPac 4.5, you can use real-time data cleaning tools.
 This means you save time and energy by performing automatic data cleaning during online acquisition and recording.
 These tools are the same EC-3D data cleaning features you may know from NaviModel, our software solution for creating digital terrain models in 2D and 3D, as well as model analyses and manipulations.

 See the difference between visualisations of data collection without vs with real-time data cleaning